 United Methodist Student Day is November 26, 2017

 This Sunday you have a chance to change the world.
 When you give generously you support students as they prepare for a life that unites faith with knowledge.
 Read More

 The five most difficult questions for pastors

 People may expect pastors to always know what to say, but sometimes that’s not easy.
-During Pastor Appreciation Month, clergy talk about their most challenging conversations.
+Clergy talk about their most challenging conversations and their best counsel.
 More